-4. Select the check box that corresponds to the Instrumented Function that you want to copy, and then in the lower-right corner of the window, select OK.

-A copy of the Instrumented Function is created, and listed in the left pane.

-- 5. If needed, select the copied Instrumented Function, and modify the values in the available fields.
+- 4. Select the check box that corresponds to the Instrumented Function that you want to copy, and then in the lower-right corner of the window, select OK. - A copy of the Instrumented Function is created, and listed in the left pane. - 5.
+If needed, select the copied Instrumented Function, and modify the values in the available - 6.
+In the upper-right corner of the datasheet, select 🗎.